ezra-lieblich/sample_game/README.md

 	you just have to run it and then start playing.
 There is an image folder that my program has that is necessary to load the ImageViews for the Sprites in the game.
 To my knowledge, there are no bugs with the game.
+However, my game does not adjust to resizing so the game will only occur on the initial size of the screen.

 Cheat Codes (after you hit enter and start the game)
 * S- Skips the first level and goes straight to the boss level
 * W- Automatically beat the game and go straight to the game over screen
 * A- Makes all hits on the boss direct hits (5x damage)

     Overall I thought the assignment was a good introduction to JavaFx.
 I thought it was a good way to learn the material.
 A few